 - Pale Gold (Zirconium Nitride)

-It is important to note that the amount of carbon, in each coating, may vary.
-This could result in a PVD coated part varying slightly in color.
+It is important to note that the amount of carbon in each coating may vary.
+This could potentially result in a PVD coated part varying, just slightly, in color.
 Additionally, it is important to understand that different surfaces on a part, coated with the exact same coating, will appear to be different colors, as well.
 These slight variations in color will in no way impact the performance.